Gateway Theatre (Edinburgh): Repertory Theatre

 When the cinema closed in the 1930s, the building was used as a theatre by an amateur dramatics group.
 During this time, it was known as Millicent Ward's Studio Theatre and the Festival Theatre, before being renamed the Broadway in 1938.
 Shortly after the war, the premises were gifted to the Church of Scotland.
 The Kirk appointed the Rev. George Candlish as director and formed its own repertory theatre company based in the venue.
 The building re-opened as a theatre in 1946, with seating for 542.
 Sadie Aitken was appointed Theatre Manager and remained in that post until 1965.
 She was responsible for changing the name of the theatre to The Gateway.
 It was a venue for the precursor of what would become the Edinburgh Festival Fringe, the world's largest arts festival, hosting the Pilgrim Players who performed two T.S.
 Eliot plays, The Family Reunion and Murder in the Cathedral.
+Robert Kemp's Let Wives Tak Tent, a translation into Scots of Molière's L'École des femmes, was first performed at the Gateway in 1948.

-By 1953, the Church had handed the theatre over to an independent, professional theatre company, with the playwright Robert Kemp as Chairman of the Board.
+By 1953, the Church had handed the theatre over to an independent, professional theatre company, with Robert Kemp as Chairman of the Board.
 The Kirk retained control of the front-of-house, the box office and the café.
 The Edinburgh Gateway Company included many of Scotland's finest actors and actresses (Tom Fleming and Lennox Milne were co-founders) and its repertoire included many plays by contemporary Scottish dramatists.
 Between the years 1953 and 1965, this company produced 150 plays.
 Molly MacEwen, who had designed the costumes for Tyrone Guthrie's Edinburgh International Festival production of Ane Satyre of the Thrie Estaites and the sets and costumes for Kemp's Let Wives Tak Tent, both in 1948, was appointed as the company's designer.

+In 1958, the playwright Robert McLellan claimed that the Gateway was the only theatre providing the dramatist writing authentically of Scottish life and character with actors accomplished in Scottish speech and a producer capable of guiding them.

 1953-54 season

-For the 1953-54 season, the company included Tom Fleming, Lennox Milne, Marjorie Dalziel, Michael Elder, Sheila Donald, John Young, George P. Davies, Ian MacNaughton, Rona Anderson, Sheila Prentice, Margaret Hilder, Kathryn Orr and Anthony Howat.
+For the 1953-54 season, the company included Tom Fleming, Lennox Milne, Marjorie Dalziel, Michael Elder, Sheila Donald, John Young, George P. Davies, Ian MacNaughton, Rona Anderson, Sheila Prentice, Margaret Hilder, Kathryn Orr, Martin Heller and Anthony Howat.
 James "Gibbie" Gibson was producer.
 The plays staged were The Forrigan Reel by James Bridie, An Inspector Calls by J.B.
 Priestley, What Every Woman Knows by J.M.
 Barrie, The Other Dear Charmer by Robert Kemp, an adaptation of A Christmas Carol by Roger Weldon, Bunty Pulls the Strings by Graham Moffat, Hame by Albert Mackie, The Herald's Not for Sale by A.B.
 Paterson, the double-bill Rory Aforesaid and The Glen is Mine by John Brandane, One Traveller Returns by Moray McLaren, and The Heart is Highland by Robert Kemp.